jlord/gs2geojson/readme.md

 This is a super simple [node.js](http://www.nodejs.org) sript that fetches your data from Google Spreadsheets and re-writes it as a geoJSON file.
 When you push the repo to GitHub after running the script, you have a geoJSON file you can click on see in lovely map form.

+#### Quick How

+1. Fork and Clone
+2. Replace gogogeo.js line 9 with your Published Google Spreadsheet's key
+3. `npm install` and `node gogogeo.js`
+4. Push to GitHub

+## Long How

 ### Make a Spreadsheet

 ![spreadsheet](http://cl.ly/image/0G2l322I3R0E/Screen%20Shot%202013-06-14%20at%2012.03.22%20AM.png)